 Part of the stamp duty (generally 1%) must be paid on signing of the preliminary agreement.
 The balance is then settled on the signing of the final contract.

-Tax exemption on sale and purchase of property that is vacant, located in a UCA, or built in a traditional style
+Tax exemption on the sale and purchase of property that is vacant, located in a UCA, or built in a traditional style

 Exemption from income tax on capital gains and duty on documents and transfers on the first €750,000 of the price of properties which:

-- Were built more than 20 years ago and which have been vacant for more than 7 years;
+- Were built more than 20 years ago and have been vacant for more than 7 years;

-- Are built in an UCA; or
+- Are built in a UCA; or

 This measure also applies to qualifying properties in respect of which a promise of sale has already been entered into as long as the final contract has not yet been signed.